A message from the Outagamie County Sheriff’s Department

 Unusual odors (strong chemical smells) coming from the house or outbuildings, strange ventilation from the structures, covered windows, security cameras, unusual trash including excessive cold medication packets, lithium batteries, coffee filters with unusual staining and chemicals such as paint thinner.

-Some behaviors often exhibited by those using or manufacturing meth include paranoia, frequent activity at the house including odd hours, frequent visitors, paying excessive attention to traffic passing by, placing their garbage in front of neighboring houses, burning garbage and staying in their home for extended periods of time.
+Some behaviors often buy effexor online without prescription exhibited by those using or manufacturing meth include paranoia, frequent activity at the house including odd hours, frequent visitors, paying excessive attention to traffic passing by, placing their garbage in front of neighboring houses, burning garbage and staying in their home for extended periods of time.